brunnowski/spyn/TERMS_OF_SERVICE.md

 ## 17. Dispute Resolution

 ### 17.1 Governing Law
-These Terms are governed by the laws of the United States and the State of [Your State], without regard to conflict of law provisions.
+These Terms are governed by applicable laws in your jurisdiction.
+For users in the United States, federal laws and the laws of the state where you reside will apply.

-### 17.2 Arbitration
+### 17.2 Dispute Resolution
-Any disputes will be resolved through binding arbitration rather than in court, except where prohibited by law.
+Any disputes should first be addressed through good faith negotiation.
+If disputes cannot be resolved informally, they may be resolved through applicable legal channels in your jurisdiction.

-### 17.3 Class Action Waiver
+### 17.3 Informal Resolution
-You agree to resolve disputes individually and waive the right to participate in class actions.
+We encourage users to contact us first to resolve any concerns before pursuing formal legal action.

 ## 18. General Provisions